Lenfilm: Before Lenfilm

 St. Petersburg was home to several Russian and French film studios since the early 1900s.
-In 1908, St. Petersburg businessman Vladislav Karpinsky opened his film factory Omnium Film, which produced documentaries and feature films for local theatres.
+In 1908, St. Petersburg businessman Vladislav Karpinsky opened a film factory named Omnium Film, which produced documentaries and feature films for local theatres.
 During the 1910s, one of the most active private film studios was Neptun in St. Petersburg, where such figures as Vladimir Mayakovsky and Lilya Brik made their first silent films, released in 1917 and 1918.

 Lenfilm's property was originally under the private ownership of the Aquarium garden, which belonged to the merchant Georgy Alexandrov, who operated a restaurant, a public garden and a theatre on the same site.
 Composer Peter Tchaikovsky came to what was then the Aquarium theatre (and is now Stage # 4 of Lenfilm) as a guest to the 1893 performance of the overture to his ballet The Nutcracker.
 Famous Russian bass singer Feodor Chaliapin performed there in the 1910s and the early 1920s.
 Stars of the Soviet era also gave performances there, such as Isaak Dunaevsky, and Leonid Utyosov with his jazz band during the 1920s and 1930s.